Coronavirus outbreak grows in northern Italy, 16 cases reported in one day

 China has had more than 75,400 cases of the coronavirus and 2,236 people have died, most of them in Hubei province and its capital Wuhan.

-Additional reporting by Francesco Guarascio in Brussels, Elvira Pollina in Milan and Riccardo Bastianello in Veneto; Editing by Gavin Jones, Christina Fincher and Bernadette Baum
+Additional reporting by Francesco Guarascio in Brussels, Elvira Pollina in Milan and Riccardo Bastianello in Veneto Angelo Amante reported from Rome; Editing by Gavin Jones, Christina Fincher, Bernadette Baum and Cynthia Osterman